-• Applicant submitted: Fentress Architects drawing and presentation Albemarle County & Charlottesville City General District Courts Complex, dated Jun 29, 2021 (40 pages).
+• Applicant submitted: Fentress Architects drawing and presentation Albemarle County & Charlottesville City General District Courts Complex, dated February 15, 2022 (48 pages).

-CoA request for construction of addition to the Levy Building and new construction related to the new City-County Courts Complex.
+CoA request for construction of an addition to the Levy Building and new construction related to the expansion of the City-County Courts Complex.